USF's Sacramento Branch Campus offers variety of educational programs, including bachelors and masters degrees.

 Awarded Pell Grants

-in the nation for campus ethnic diversity by 2015 US News & World Report
+in the nation for campus ethnic diversity, according to U.S. News & World Report.